How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 1. Accessibility and Legal Compliance

-• The Americans with Disabilities Act (ADA) requires captions for public-facing video content
+• The ADA requires captions for public-facing video content in the US

-• European Accessibility Act mandates subtitles for digital services
+• The European Accessibility Act mandates subtitles for digital services

-• UK's Equality Act requires reasonable adjustments for deaf and hard-of-hearing users
+• The UK's Equality Act requires reasonable adjustments for deaf and hard-of-hearing users

-• Canadian accessibility legislation (AODA) requires captioning for public sector content
+• Canada's AODA requires captioning for public sector content

 • 466 million people worldwide have disabling hearing loss (WHO)

-• Subtitles benefit non-native speakers, people in noisy environments, and those with audio processing challenges
+• Subtitles help non-native speakers, people in noisy places, and viewers with audio processing challenges

 2. Engagement and Watch Time